-U.S. Coast Guard Discharge Standard:
+U.S. Coast Guard Discharge Standard

-The Coast Guard is engaged in a rulemaking that would set a performance standard for the quality of ballast water discharged into U. S. waters.
-This rulemaking is being carried out under the Nonindigenous Aquatic Nuisance Prevention and Control Act of 1990 and the National Invasive Species Act of 1996, which authorize the Coast Guard to approve alternative ballast water management systems (BWMS) that are found to be at least as effective as mid-ocean ballast water exchange (BWE) in preventing aquatic invasive species introductions.
-As the effectiveness of ballast water exchange varies from ship to ship, the Coast Guard believes that setting a performance standard would be the most effective way for approving BWMS that are environmentally protective and scientifically sound.
-Currently, this rulemaking is in clearance.
+The Coast Guard is proposing a two-phase standard for the allowable concentration of living organisms in vessels' ballast water discharged in U.S. waters.
+This rulemaking is being carried out under the Non-indigenous Aquatic Nuisance Prevention and Control Act of 1990 (NANPCA), as reauthorized and amended by the National Invasive Species Act of 1996 (NISA).
+These statutes authorize the Coast Guard to approve alternative ballast water management systems (BWMS) that are found to be at least as effective as mid-ocean ballast water exchange (BWE) in preventing non-indigenous species introductions.
+As the effectiveness of ballast water exchange varies from vessel to vessel, the Coast Guard believes that setting a performance standard is the most effective way for approving BWMS that are environmentally protective and scientifically sound.